How to Qualify for a Veterinary Practice Loan

 - ability to cover closing costs or early operating needs

 Even when financing covers a large portion of the project, lenders often feel more comfortable when the borrower has some reserves or liquidity available.
+This is especially important for startups, transitions, or projects where revenue may take time to stabilize.

 Use of Funds and Loan Purpose